DQL Outer Functions

-DQL supports cascading multiple functions to realize chain call.
+DQL supports multiple functions cascaded together to achieve chain calls.

 # Request